 Sandro Botticelli was born in Florence about 1445.
 In 1470, aged just 25, and shortly after printing was introduced to Italy, his prodigious talent led him to open his own studio.
 He flourished under the patronage of the Medici family and was invited by Pope Sixtus IV to paint frescoes in the recently restored Sistine Chapel of the Apostolic Palace, almost three decades before Michelangelo wielded his brush and brilliance to the chapel’s ceiling.

 Prior to leaving for Rome in the summer of 1481, Botticelli produced drawings for an illustrated edition of Dante’s Divine Comedy.
 The drawings were to serve as models for Baccio Baldini’s twenty copper engravings.
 The book went to print before the illustrations were completed.
 Most surviving copies exist with just several of the engravings, some printed alongside the text, or inexpertly in the margins, while others have been pasted in at a later date.
-Although most commentators suggest that the edition, printed in Florence by Nicolaus Laurentii in 1481, was a failure, more than 130 copies have survived, suggesting that the print-run and subsequent sales were nonetheless pretty good.
-However, as a piece of book design, as an effort to combine engravings with metal type, it is by no means the greatest example.
+Although most commentators suggest that the edition, printed in Florence by Nicolaus Laurentii in 1481, was a failure, more than 130 copies have survived, suggesting instead that the print-run and subsequent sales were pretty good.
+However, as a piece of book design, as an effort to combine engravings with metal type, it is by no means the most successful example.

 Despite the advantages of metal engravings over woodblocks (considerably more durable and permitting finer detail of line), they are seldom seen in fifteenth-century books.
 The woodcut is an ideal counterpart to movable type.
 Both are relief processes, meaning that woodblocks and type could be set in the same form and printed at the same time.
 On the other hand, intaglio printing, like etchings and engraving in metal plates, require printing on a separate roller press (similar, in principle, to a mangle), as they require significantly more pressure than can be achieved in a flat-bed press designed for relief printing like letterpress.
 (Intaglio also prefers stiffer, more viscous inks.)
 The intaglio technique, then, is the opposite of relief printing as the ink sits not on the surface, as is the case for relief printing, but below the surface in the engraved or incised crevices and grooves, thus extra pressure is required to push or emboss the paper into those inked grooves to transfer the ink to the paper.